 Teachers may assign detentions and/or study sessions after school which they will individually supervise.
-Afternoon detentions/study session will be served from 3:05-4:00.
+Afternoon detentions or study sessions will be served from 3:05-4:00PM.
 Study sessions are given to those students who fall behind in their regular class work and need assistance.
 Study sessions are used to initiate immediate intervention to students.
 Parents will be contacted by the teacher to discuss concerns before a detention or study session is issued.
-The parent and student will be given at least 24 hours notice as to the date of the detention/study session.
-Failure to attend or skipping the assigned detention or study session will result in the student serving a Friday Detention.
+The parent and student will be given at least 24-hour notice as to the date of the detention/ study session.
+Failure to attend, or skipping the assigned detention or study session will result in the student serving a Friday Detention.
+The following rules must be followed in detention: